abhinavpancholi/PlayChess/README.md

-# Chess Game
+# Play Chess

-Welcome to the **Chess Game** project!
+Welcome to the **PlayChess** project!
 This real-time multiplayer chess game allows two players to compete against each other while other users can join as spectators.
 The project leverages a range of modern web technologies to provide a seamless and interactive experience.

 ![2024-07-10](https://github.com/Kshiti-24/Chess-Game-using-Socket-io/assets/101202139/aee798e6-c591-4894-ba1b-16b0ecdc02d5)